-Federal Pell grants are gift assistances awarded to eligible undergraduate students pursuing their first bachelor's degree who demonstrate significant financial need.
+Federal Pell Grants are considered gift aid awarded to eligible undergraduate students pursuing their first bachelor's degree who demonstrate significant financial need.

 To determine eligibility, the U.S. Department of Education uses a standard formula established by Congress to evaluate the information reported on the FAFSA.
-The formula produces an expected family contribution (EFC) figure.
-This figure is used by Financial Aid and Scholarship Services to award Federal Pell grants, as well as other types of aid.
-Offered Pell grants are automatically accepted on your behalf.
+The formula produces an expected family contribution figure, or EFC.
+This figure is used by ASU’s Financial Aid and Scholarship Services to award federal Pell Grants, as well as other types of aid.
+Pell Grants are automatically accepted on your behalf.

-The Pell Grant does not have a minimum enrollment status, but eligibility will vary based on your EFC if enrolled other than full-time.
+The Pell Grant does not have a minimum enrollment status, but eligibility will vary based on your EFC if you are enrolled less than full time.

-In December of 2011, Congress passed a spending bill that made changes to the eligibility of the Pell Grant program.
-Beginning in the summer of 2012, students are limited to a maximum lifetime Pell grant limit of the equivalent of 12 full-time semesters of eligibility.
+In December 2011, Congress passed a spending bill that made changes to the eligibility of the Pell Grant program.
+Beginning in summer 2012, students are limited to a maximum lifetime Pell Grant limit of the equivalent of 12 full-time semesters of eligibility.
 There are no exceptions to this policy.
-To calculate your Pell grant lifetime eligibility used, please click here.
+To learn more about Pell limits and determine your remaining eligibility, please click here.